pezra/pezra.github.io/_posts/2017-07-21-grand-canyon-rafting-day-5.md

   </p>
 </div>

-We transition from sedimentary rock to metamorphic and igneous as the river descends past the greatÂ unconformity.
+We transition from sedimentary rock to metamorphic and igneous as the river descends past the great unconformity.

 Penne and meat balls for dinner.
 Carb loading for the big hike out tomorrow.